Collecting Rainwater: DIY Water Tank Overflows

 Disclosure: Some of the links on this page are affiliate links, and I may earn a commission if you click through and make a purchase.

-Collecting rainwater is a fantastic way to reduce water bills and live more sustainably.
+Collecting rainwater is a great way to reduce water bills and live more sustainably.
 But, as your rainwater tank fills, excess water has to go somewhere—and that's where a well-designed overflow system can make a big difference.

 With a DIY water tank overflow setup, you can redirect overflow water to other uses, like watering your garden, preventing erosion, or even filling another storage tank (or two or three, etc.).